range-labs/range-policy/privacy-policy.md

 - **Withdraw your Consent** to our processing of your personal information.

 To modify or delete the personal information you’ve provided to us, please log in and update your account.
-You may also request that your account be deleted by emailing feedback@range.co.
+You may also request that your account be deleted or exercise the other rights outlined above by emailing feedback@range.co.
 We will process such requests in accordance with applicable laws.
 We may retain certain information as required by law or as necessary for our legitimate business purposes.

 ### Questions